"Equitable and Quality healthcare services for all."

 Download our annual report

-Providing high-quality health care to the people of Mukono and its surrounding areas
+Providing high-quality and equitable healthcare to the people of Mukono and its surrounding areas

-NAWEC Celebrates 10 Years of providing Quality and Equitable healthcare services
+NAWEC Celebrates 10 Years of Quality & Equitable Healthcare

 Nama Wellness Community Centre, founded by Komo Learning Centre in 2014, started as a community-based organization providing basic health services in Nama sub-county, focusing on maternal and child health.
 After becoming a registered NGO in 2018, it expanded its staff, resources, and activities.